 - Coffee, Cake & Kisses next to Warren Street tube stop.

-- Cakes & Bubbles on Regent's Street near Piccadilly Circus tube station.
+- Cakes & Bubbles on Regent's Street near Piccadilly Circus tube stop

 The London tradition of Mother's Day dates back to the 17th century.
-At that time children from the age of 10 years began to work as apprentices and on those dates in March they were allowed to visit their mothers to whom they brought gifts such as flowers and sweets.
+At that time children from the age of 10 years old started working as apprentices and on those dates in March they were allowed to visit their mothers to whom they brought gifts such as flowers and sweets.
 This is the origin of the Simnel Cake, a typical Mother's Day fruit cake decorated with flowers.